jjdamico/jjdamico.github.io/index.md

 portfolio: music # the heading for your portfolio and title of your YAML file

-portfolio: hymns # the heading for your portfolio and title of your YAML file
+portfolio2: hymns # the heading for your portfolio and title of your YAML file
 #portfolio_description: Check out my newest content

 # optional CTA section --------------------------------------------------